Fight Osteoporosis with these Natural Remedies

-That’s why it’s so important to maintain a stable weight so your bones stay strong.
+That’s why it’s so important to maintain a stable weight so that your bones stay strong.

-It’s a well known fact that women are much more likely than men to develop osteoporosis.
-Eating foods that are derived from soy products, such as tofu, is something that can definitely help you prevent this disease.
+It’s a well known fact that women are much more likely to develop osteoporosis than men.
+Eating foods that are derived from soy products, such as tofu, is something that can definitely help you fight osteoporosis.

-Like some soy protein, red clover is an herb that has similar effects to the estrogen in your body.
+Like some soy protein, red clover is an herb that has a similar effect to the estrogen in your body.
 This can significantly help women reduce their risk of suffering from osteoporosis.

 Keep in mind that it contains volatile compounds, however.
 This means that before you choose red clover as a treatment option, you should check with your doctor for any unwanted side effects.

-All of the above make salmon one of the best foods for avoiding or combating osteoporosis.
+All of the above make salmon one of the best foods to prevent or fight osteoporosis.
 Remember that it’s a good idea to keep a varied diet, and eating fish two to three times a week is a good option.

 Get regular exercise